louismurerwa/Tiny-Search-Engine-Google-Search/crawler/README.md

 Count 1 Depth 2 Saving http://old-www.cs.dartmouth.edu/~cs50/data/tse/wikipedia/wiki/Eleazar_Wheelock.html.

 ## Structure
-1.main, which parses arguments and calls the crawler function 2.crawler, which loops over pages to explore, until the list is exhausted 3.fetchPage, which fetches a page from a URL 4.pageScanner, which extracts URLs from a page and processes each one
+1 . main, which parses arguments and calls the crawler function.
+2.crawler, which loops over pages to explore, until the list is exhausted 3.fetchPage, which fetches a page from a URL 4.pageScanner, which extracts URLs from a page and processes each one